yildirimalper/sec-10k-filings-text-analysis/README.md

 **Answer:** It is not a good idea since the state-of-the-art technology for language modelling tasks were LSTM-RNNs, in other words, Transformer models (introduced in 2017) were not developed yet.
 Therefore, with a blogpost from 2015, I could not use a specialized language model İn Hugging Face :hugs: in my final project such as FinBERT.

-***21.** Do you agree with the following sentence: To get the best model performance, you should train a model from scratch in Pytorch so you can influence every step of the process.*
+***21.** Do you agree with the following sentence: To get the best model performance, you should train a model from scratch in PyTorch so you can influence every step of the process.*

 **Answer:** Not necessarily.
 Using transfer learning, that is, using a pre-trained model and fine-tuning it for a certain purpose, may lead better model performance with less computational costs compared to training a model from scratch in PyTorch.